 - review your plan according to monitoring information

 - build commitment to energy saving across your school.

-The Energy Efficiency and Conservation Authority (EECA) has put out some energy saving action sheets that you may find useful:
+The Energy Efficiency and Conservation Authority (EECA) website has some energy saving action sheets that you may find useful.

 Using an energy analyst or broker